 A Day in the Country is a true celebration of Yolo County agriculture.
 Guests will enjoy delicious tastings from the region’s top chefs featuring fresh, seasonal food grown on Yolo County’s rich farmland.
 Farms, ranches, vineyards, and breweries from Yolo County join in providing additional tastings and beverages.
 Plus live music by the Bottom Dwellers!

+We are grateful for your sponsorship.
 Proceeds from the event go directly toward YLT’s work of conserving farmland in Yolo County.
 YLT has partnered with over 60 farmers to protect more than 13,030 acres of farmland.
 These permanently protected lands will remain farms forever.
 YLT is committed to protecting soil, water, wildlife, and agriculture by conserving farmland.

 Participating restaurants include: